MilesRigby/odin-battleship-project/README.md

 # odin-battleship-project

-The popular boardgame Battleship, created with test-driven development as part of The Odin Project.
+The popular boardgame Battleship, with game objects coded using test-driven development as part of The Odin Project.